 - Protein powder - Any type of protein powder will work in this recipe.
-Ideally, use a chocolate flavored one to amplify the chocolatiness of these doughnuts!
+Ideally, use a chocolate flavored one to amplify the chocolatiness of these donuts!
 I used this chocolate multi collagen protein powder.

 Step by step directions